-☐ There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
-If you want to go to a Level 3 appeal the details on how to do this a are in the written notice you get after your Level 2 appeal.
+There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+If you want to go to a Level 3 appeal the details on how to do this are in the written notice you get after your Level 2 appeal.
+The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section

-☐ The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 9 in this chapter explains the Level 3, 4, and 5 appeals processes.
+The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+Section9 in this chapter explains the Level 3, 4, and 5 appeals processes.